Employee Handbook Template, Free Download 2026

 Your business is growing and you need to establish consistent workplace policies that comply with federal laws including the FLSA, FMLA, ADA, Title VII, and OSHA requirements before your workforce reaches compliance thresholds that trigger mandatory policies.

-A new employee is being onboarded and you need a comprehensive document that communicates your company's policies on attendance, conduct, benefits, leave, anti-discrimination, and progressive discipline so every employee receives the same information from day one.
+A new employee is being onboarded and you need a detailed document that communicates your company's policies on attendance, conduct, benefits, leave, anti-discrimination, and progressive discipline so every employee receives the same information from day one.
+New hires should also sign an employment agreement alongside the handbook acknowledgment.

 Your company is facing an employment dispute and needs documented evidence that the employee received and acknowledged the relevant workplace policies.
 An employee handbook acknowledgment signed by the employee creates a record that the policies were communicated.
 A non-solicitation agreement can be included as a separate attachment to the handbook.